dglazkov/polymath/README.md

 ```
 OPENAI_API_KEY=<key goes here>
-TRANSFORMERS_VERBOSITY=error
 ```

-(The last line will suppress the `None of PyTorch, TensorFlow >= 2.0, or Flax have been found` warning you may get when running the code)

 Any library files you have in `libraries/` will be used as the content.
 If none exist, the sample will use `sample-content.json`.